Deep Gravity: enhancing mobility flows generation with deep neural networks and geographic information: Results

 Table \ref{tab:rel_improvement_cpc} compares the performance of the models.
-For England, DG has $\mbox{CPC}=0.32$, an improvement of 39\% over MFG (CPC $=0.23$), 166\% over NG (CPC$=0.12$), and 190\% over G (CPC$=0.11$) (see Table \ref{tab:rel_improvement_cpc} and Supplementary Figure 1). { Although an overall CPC=0.32 may seem low, we should consider that human mobility is a highly complex system: on the one hand, the number of factors influencing the decision underlying people's displacements are far more than those captured by the available features; on the other hand, mobility flows have an intrinsic random component and hence the prediction of a single event cannot be determined in a deterministic way. } Figure \ref{fig:flows_comparison}a-c compares real flows with flows generated by DG and G on a region of interest in England.
-As suggested by the value of CPC computed on the flows in that region of interest, DG's matrix of flows is visually more similar to the real ones than G's one, both in terms of structure and distribution of flow values. {We obtain similar results for Italy and New York State (Table \ref{tab:rel_improvement_cpc}): DG performs significantly better than the other models, with an improvement in terms of global CPC over G of 66\% (Italy) and 1076\% (New York State).
-This difference in the performance of DG among countries may be due to several factors, such as the differences in shapes and sizes of the spatial units, sparsity of flows, and mobility data sources.}
+For England, DG has $\mbox{CPC}=0.32$, an improvement of 39\% over MFG ($\mbox{CPC} = 0.23$), 166\% over NG ($\mbox{CPC} = 0.12$), and 190\% over G ($\mbox{CPC} = 0.11$) (see Table \ref{tab:rel_improvement_cpc}, Supplementary Figure 1, and Supplementary Note 3).
+Note that DG’s improvement on G is a common characteristic (see Figure \ref{fig:maps}a-c).
+Although an overall $\mbox{CPC} = 0.32$ may seem low, we should consider that human mobility is a highly complex system: on the one hand, the number of factors influencing the decision underlying people's displacements are far more than those captured by the available features; on the other hand, mobility flows have an intrinsic random component and hence the prediction of a single event cannot be determined in a deterministic way.
+Figure \ref{fig:flows_comparison}a-c compares real flows with flows generated by DG and G on a region of interest in England.
+As suggested by the value of CPC computed on the flows in that region of interest, DG's network of flows is visually more similar to the real ones than G's one, both in terms of structure and distribution of flow values.

+We obtain similar results for Italy and New York State (Table \ref{tab:rel_improvement_cpc}): DG performs significantly better than the other models, with an improvement in terms of global CPC over G of 66\% (Italy) and 1076\% (New York State).
+The improvement of DG over G is again spread in all areas of the two countries (Figure \ref{fig:maps}d-i).
+This difference in the performance of DG among countries may be due to several factors, such as the differences in shapes and sizes of the spatial units, sparsity of flows, and mobility data sources.